azifydev/aziface-mobile/README.md

 ### Example with images added

-Now, go back to where you want to apply the styles, import `setTheme` method and add only the image name, no extension format, in image property (`logoImage` or `cancelImage`). **Note**: If the image is not founded the default image will be showed.
+Now, go back to where you want to apply the styles, import `setTheme` method and add only the image name, no extension format, in image property (`logo` or `cancel`). **Note**: If the image is not founded the default image will be showed.
 Check the code example below:

 ```tsx
 import React, { useEffect } from 'react';